Blue Cheer: Main career (1966–1971)

 The "Summertime Blues" single was backed with Dickie Peterson's original song "Out Of Focus".
 Peterson also contributed to the album the eight-minute "Doctor Please" and "Second Time Around", which features Paul Whaley's frantic drum solo.
 Filling out the record, the band cranked out blues covers "Rock Me Baby" (by B.B.
 King) and "Parchman Farm" (Mose Allison, but retitled "Parchment Farm").

-The group underwent several personnel changes, the first occurring after the 1968 release of Outsideinside after Leigh Stephens left the band due to musical differences or, as some report, deafness.
-He was replaced by Randy Holden, formerly of Los Angeles garage rock band The Other Half.
+The group underwent several personnel changes, the first occurring after the 1968 release of Outsideinside after Leigh Stephens – who never used drugs – was asked to leave the band after criticizing his bandmates' behaviour.
+He was replaced by Randy Holden, formerly of Los Angeles garage rock band the Other Half.
 On 1969's New!
 Improved! there were different guitarists on side 1 and side 2 (Randy Holden and Bruce Stephens) due to Holden's unanticipated departure from the band.
 Following Holden's departure the band's line-up initially consisted of Dickie Peterson (bass), Tom Weisser (guitar), and Mitch Mitchell (drums), before Whaley returned and Bruce Stephens joined the band.
-Later, Ralph Burns Kellogg also joined the band on keyboards.
+Later, Ralph Burns Kellogg joined the band on keyboards.
 Blue Cheer's style now changed to a more commercial hard rock sound à la Steppenwolf or Iron Butterfly.
-By the fourth album Blue Cheer, Paul Whaley had left the band and had been replaced by Norman Mayell, and following the release of the fourth album Bruce Stephens also left the band and was succeeded by Gary Lee Yoder who helped complete the album.
+By the fourth album, Blue Cheer, Paul Whaley had left the band and had been replaced by Norman Mayell, and following the release of the fourth album Bruce Stephens also left the band and was succeeded by Gary Lee Yoder who helped complete the album.

 According to Peterson, the group's lifestyle during this period caused problems with the music industry and press.
 Peterson said the group was outraged by the Vietnam War and society in general.

-Reconfigurations, inactivity and first extended hiatus (1970s)

 The new line-up of Peterson, Kellogg, Mayell and Yoder in 1970 saw the release of The Original Human Being, followed by 1971's Oh!
 Pleasant Hope.
-When Oh!
-Pleasant Hope failed to dent the sales charts, Blue Cheer temporarily split up in 1971.
+When the latter album failed to dent the sales charts, Blue Cheer temporarily split up in 1971.

-There was a temporary resumption in 1974 with Peterson being joined by brother Jerre, Ruben De Fuentes (guitar) and Terry Rae (drums) for some tour dates.
-This grouping continued on briefly in 1975 with former Steppenwolf bassist Nick St. Nicholas replacing Peterson.
-The group was then largely inactive for nearly three years, until 1978.

-Peterson returned in 1978–79 with a fresh line-up of Tony Rainier on guitar and Mike Fleck on drums.
-This version of the group went out on an American tour in 1979, primarily playing nightclubs.
-They played only material from the first two "heavy" Blue Cheer albums, opening their shows with "Summertime Blues".
+1974–1975 and 1978–1979 reunions

+In 1974, Blue Cheer reformed under the name “Peterbilt,” with Dickie Peterson and brother Jerre Peterson as founding members and three guitars in the band's lineup.
+Peterbilt played club appearances in Sacramento January 10–12.
+By May of that year, they had switched the name back to "Blue Cheer" and the Petersons were co-writing new songs and slowly attracting more bookings.
+The band played an outdoor festival in San Juan Capistrano July 5.